The Street, Knapton

-So imagine stepping out of your door and into the path of an HGV going to or from Bacton Gas Terminal, taking a short cut from the approved route, shaking the very foundations of the old village properties as it passes by, forcing traffic to reverse out of its way because the road simply isn’t wide enough to accommodate two vehicles along 80% of it’s length.
+Imagine stepping out of your door almost directly onto the narrow street and straight into the path of an HGV as it thunders past.
+It may well be travelling to or from Bacton Gas Terminal and its SatNav has directed it off the route approved by GBT for its suppliers to use.
+It’s taking a short cut.
+Shaking the very foundations of the old village properties as it passes, often forcing traffic to reverse out of its way because the road simply isn’t wide enough to accommodate two large vehicles along 60% of its length.

 Bacton Gas Terminal have proven themselves to be friends of the the surrounding villages, of which we are one.
 Indeed, they have just recently provided a new park bench for our playground.